Kaniwani/KanaWana/README.md

 // Or directly import single methods using ES6 for smaller builds:
 // import toKana from 'kanawana/core/toKana';

-// Default options object
+/*** DEFAULT OPTIONS ***/
 {
-  useObsoleteKana: false, // Set to true to use obsolete characters, such as ゐ and ゑ.
+  // Use obsolete kana characters, such as ゐ and ゑ.
+  useObsoleteKana: false,
-  passRomaji: false, // Set to true to pass romaji when using mixed syllabaries with toKatakana() or toHiragana()
+  // Pass through romaji when using toKatakana() or toHiragana()
+  passRomaji: false,
-  upcaseKatakana: false, // Set to true to convert katakana to uppercase when using toRomaji()
+  // Convert katakana to uppercase when using toRomaji()
+  upcaseKatakana: false,
-  IMEMode: false, // Set to true to handle input from a text input as it is typed.
+  // Convert characters from a text input while being typed.
+  IMEMode: false,
 }

+/*** DOM HELPERS ***/

 // Automatically converts romaji to kana by using an eventListener on input
 // Uses { IMEMode:true } by default (first example on the demo page)